Allen keys late surge, Florida rallies to beat Mizzou 64-60

-GAINESVILLE, Fla. — KeVaughn Allen scored 17 points, Keyontae Johnson added 13 and Florida overcame a 12-point deficit in the second half to beat Missouri 64-60 on Saturday.
+KeVaughn Allen scored 17 points, Keyontae Johnson added 13 and the Gators overcame a 12-point deficit in the second half to upend Missouri 64-60 on Saturday.

-The Gators found themselves in an even bigger hole when Jordan Geist’s 3-pointer made it 40-28 early in the second half.
+They found themselves in an even bigger hole when Jordan Geist hit a 3-pointer that made it 40-28 early in the second half.

 But Florida started driving to the basket and getting to the free-throw line.
 The Gators made 25 of 30 from the stripe for the game, including 16 of 19 in the second half.

-Allen made 9 of 10, including two with 5.5 seconds remaining that essentially sealed the victory.
+Allen hit 9 of 10, including two with 5.5 seconds remaining that essentially sealed the victory.

-Jalen Hudson chipped in 11 off the bench for the Gators.
-It was fourth time in the last five games that Hudson reached double figures, a positive step forward after a rough start to the season.
+Hudson added 11 points off the bench for the Gators.
+It was fourth time in the last five games that Hudson reached double figures, a positive step forward after a rough start to his season.

+“Just trying to give it everything I got.
+That’s my motive now,” Hudson said.
+“It’s just coming to an end and I want to give everything I got.
+I don’t want to have any regrets.
+That’s just kind of how I’ve been playing — leave it all out there every game.”

 Xavier Pinson and Jeremiah Tilmon both fouled out down the stretch, leaving Mizzou with two bench players on the floor.